-Pre-Primary Education managed by the Human Resource Development Department feature in the school education system in Sikkim.
+The Human Resource Development Department is the largest agency catering to pre-primary education in the State.
+The pre-primary education is provided in the formal school and is under direct control of the Human Resource Development Department, Govt. of Sikkim which is a unique feature in the school education system in Sikkim.
 All the government schools are provided with pre-primary teachers who were called school mothers prior to 2013.
 There was the system of enrolling children when they attain 5 years of age and they enter into class I at the age of 6 years after passing one year Pre-primary Class.
 However, after the enactment of RTE Act 2009 in the State in 2010, the State started giving admission to the children in age specific classes.